slaminger/ROTT/RetroPie-Armbian-Setup/README.md

 # Armbian-Setup-for-RetroPie
 Use this .sh to install additional drivers if you are having issues.

-setup.sh is a bash script for retropie on the  tinkerboard
+setup1.sh is a bash script for retropie on the  tinkerboard

 all other files are the changes i've make for baground music or other extra